Charmaine C. Stevens, Councillor

 - Member of the Queens Recreation and Cultural Committee

-Charmaine lives with her husband and three wonderful children in Port Medway, Queens County and she is proud to assist Acadia First Nation, to be available and continue learn from the community as a whole.
+Charmaine lives with her husband and three children in Port Medway, Queens County and she is proud to assist Acadia First Nation, to be available and continue learn from the community as a whole.